la2050/archive/_projects/2016/collegesquad-promesa-boyle-heights-peer-mentor-program.md

 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Student
   education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  To increase college access among Boyle Heights youth, we will create a peer mentoring program, in which local college students would mentor college bound, but first generation high students at two key schools, Felicitas and Gonzalo Mendez High School and Roosevelt High School, giving them support as they prepare to apply to college.
+In turn, those high school mentors, will mentor at risk middle school students at risk of not graduating, to increase their motivation towards school.
+project_areas:
+  - East LA
 project_proposal_best_place: >-
   PBH implementation began in 2012 through a Community-School (C-S) model at Mendez HS, including case management for highest-risk juniors and seniors;